Luxury Alaska Cruise with Silversea & Canadian Rockies Escape

 Price based on 17th May 2017 departure

-See the very best of Alaska by sea as the Silver Shadow passes through Juneau, Skagway, Sitka and the Hubbard Glacier on it's way to Canada.
-Spend a day exploring the beauty and history of Vancouver as you enjoy the remainder of your journey to Kamloops, Jasper and Banff in luxury on the world famous Rocky Mountaineer.
+See the very best of Alaska by sea as the Silver Shadow passes through Juneau, Skagway, Sitka and the Hubbard Glacier on the way to Canada.
+Spend a day exploring the beauty and history of Vancouver as you enjoy the remainder of your journey to Kamloops, Jasper and Banff in luxury on the world-famous Rocky Mountaineer.

 You will be met upon arrival into Vancouver Airport and transferred to your overnight hotel.
 The remainder of the day is at leisure.
 Overnight: Vancouver

 Morning at leisure, and then late afternoon make your way (Independently) to the Vancouver Cruise Terminal where you will board your Luxury cruise ship for your 7 night Alaska Cruise.